 Yes.
 Transfer students may apply to the Doctor of Pharmacy Program.

 The deadline to apply to this program as a transfer student to is March 1, 2018.

 What are the residence halls like?

-At our Queens campus, our residence halls were built within the past 10 years and all have in-suite bathrooms.
+At our Queens campus, our residence halls were recently built and all have in-suite bathrooms.
 At our Staten Island campus, resident students live in garden-style apartments adjacent to campus.
-Residents at our Manhattan campus share doubles, triples or quads and share common bathrooms.
 Residence hall rooms are included in our campus tours which are offered daily.
-To visit St. John's, please contact us at 1-888-9STJOHNS or email@example.com.
+To visit St. John's, please contact us at 1-888-9STJOHNS or [email protected]

 How are residence hall and roommate assignments made?